VicDario/Simonsays/README.md

 # Simonsays

+## About this project
-A simple Simon Says game, with JavaScript
+It´s a simple Simon Says game

+## Technologies
+- Javascript
+- CSS
+- HTML5